🏝 Perfect 5 Day Maui Itinerary (Post-Fires) for 2023

 To be clear, you will not NEED to take a tour to see whales during this time.
 They can often be seen right from the beaches and viewpoints, though typically at a much greater distance than you’ll see them from a boat tour.

-For the complete rundown, we have created the COMPLETE GUIDE TO PACKING FOR MAUI with downloadable and printable checklists, as well as 25 items you probably haven’t thought of (or didn’t know existed) to bring with you.
+For the complete rundown on what to pack for Maui, open our COMPLETE MAUI PACKING GUIDE.
+You will find printable checklists as well as 25 items you probably haven’t thought to bring with you.

-If you just want the essentials, here are some things that you will want to consider packing for your 5 days in Maui:
+Here are some of the essential things to consider packing for your 5 days in Maui:

-• Camera: Maui is a stunning place and you’ll want to capture many moments.
+- Camera: Maui is a stunning place and you’ll want to capture many moments.
 We use the Sony a7riii and love it.
-However, beginners may wish to consider an entry level DSLR to start with.
+However, beginners may prefer an entry-level DSLR to start with.

-• Waterproof camera: With incredible snorkeling and waterfalls to explore you may find yourself taking more photos from underwater than on the land!
-We recommend either the GoPro or Olympus TG6, both of which we use.
+- Waterproof camera: With incredible snorkeling and waterfalls to explore, you may take more photos underwater than on land!
+I recommend either the GoPro or Olympus TG6.

-• Reef-safe sunscreen: Hawaii is the first state to require the use of reef-safe sunscreen.
-We use Stream 2 Sea sunscreen as it’s reef-safe and most of their bottles are made from sugarcane resin rather than plastic.
+- Reef-safe sunscreen: Hawaii is the first state to require reef-safe sunscreen.
+We use Stream 2 Sea sunscreen as it’s reef-safe and most bottles are made from sugarcane resin rather than plastic.

-• Hiking shoes: Maui has some incredible hikes!
-Hiking sandals are the ideal choice as they keep your feet cool and can also be worn in the water.
+- Hiking shoes: Maui has some incredible hikes!
+Hiking sandals are ideal as they keep your feet cool and can be worn in the water.

-• Snorkel gear: If you’re planning on doing a lot of snorkelling while in Hawaii, it may work out cheaper and easier to bring your own snorkel and mask and fins than renting them each day.
+- Snorkel gear: If you’re planning on doing a lot of snorkeling while in Hawaii, it may work out cheaper and easier to bring your own snorkel and mask and fins than renting them each day.
 You can also buy these items as a snorkel set which works out cheaper still.

-• Mini first aid kit: Whether out hiking or just on the beach, we always have a mini first aid kit in our bag just in case.
+- Mini first aid kit: Whether hiking or swimming in the ocean, it’s good to have a mini first aid kit around just in case.

-• NPS Annual Pass: If you’re planning to visit Haleakala National Park without a tour then it is worth packing your NPS annual pass to save paying the entry fee.
+- NPS Annual Pass: If you’re planning to visit Haleakala National Park, don’t forget to pack your NPS annual pass to avoid the entry fee.

-This section answers some of the most frequently asked questions readers have when planning their 5 day Maui itinerary.
+This section answers some of readers’ most frequently asked questions when planning their 5-day Maui itinerary.

 Simply click the drop-down arrows to reveal answers.